-BootUp prepares teachers and district instructional coaches to teach elementary computer science through long-term professional development, model teaching, and coaching.
+BootUp prepares teachers and district instructional coaches to teach elementary computer science through long-term professional development, model teaching, curricular resources, and coaching.

 PROFESSIONAL DEVELOPMENT WORKSHOPS